 The Office of Graduate Studies is committed to fostering a graduate education culture welcoming to all and supportive of your pursuit of academic excellence and social responsibility.
-We invite you to peruse this handbook, explore our website, and attend the Graduate Student and Family Picnic on September 13, Graduate Student Orientation on September 14, and Graduate Education Week in November, as well as other workshops and events on campus.
+We invite you to peruse this handbook, explore our website, and attend the Graduate Student Orientation on August 15, and Graduate Education Week at the end of September as well as other workshops and events on campus.

 Once again, welcome to your graduate education at CSUSB!
 Remember that the Office of Graduate Studies is here to support you as you continue down this exciting educational path.
-Our door is always open in the Office of Graduate Studies.
+Our door is always open in the Office of Graduate Studies, even virtually.